pouralijan/python-project/CONTRIBUTING.md

-# Contributing to My Python Project
+# Contributing to Python Project

 Thank you for your interest in contributing!
 This document provides guidelines and information for contributors.